Enter-tainer/typstyle/README.md

 ## Escape Route

-If you find typst-geshihua is not working as expected, you can use `// @geshihua off` or `/* @geshihua off */` to disable the formatter on the next node of code.
+If you find typstyle is not working as expected, you can use `// @typstyle off` or `/* @typstyle off */` to disable the formatter on the next node of code.

-And please let us know the issue by creating an issue on the [GitHub repository](https://github.com/Enter-tainer/typst-geshihua)
+And please let us know the issue by creating an issue on the [GitHub repository](https://github.com/Enter-tainer/typstyle)

 ## Test